-Participation of students in an excursion or camp is indicated through payment of the excursion or camp fee and provision of a permission form completed by the parent/carer.
+Participation of students in an excursion or camp is indicated through payment of the excursion or camp fee and consent through QParents.

 As the school budget cannot meet any shortfalls in funding for an excursion or camp due to the subsequent nonparticipation of a student who had previously indicated attendance at the activity, fees already paid for an excursion or school camp may be refunded in full or in part or not at all, having regard to the associated expenses incurred and the circumstances of the non-participation.